xicodomingues/francinette/README.md

 That means that by executing `francinette` it will check `norminette`, compile the code and execute the tests.

-This will give you more time to look at the code when doing a review, instead of worrying about compiling and executing tests on the cloned code.

-You can also use it as a local test battery, so that you can test your own code.
+You can use it as a local test battery, to test your code.

 #### Example execution: